Living From the Inside Out: Building a Life that’s Truly Yours

 A meaningful day isn't about accomplishing impressive things or feeling good all the time.
 It's about moving toward what truly matters to you.
 Embodying your values, even imperfectly, even when it's uncomfortable, in the arenas that matter most.

 Maybe you had a hard conversation you'd been avoiding.
 Maybe you rested instead of pushing through exhaustion.
-Maybe you played or had a conversation with your kid without checking your phone, said no to something that didn't align with the life you want to build, or reached out to someone despite fear of rejection.
+Maybe you played or had a conversation with your kid without checking your phone, said no to something that didn't align with the life you’re creating, or reached out to someone despite fear of rejection.

 You don't have to hit every arena every day.
-But when your days consistently include actions aligned with what matters to you, that's inherently rewarding.
+But when your days consistently include actions aligned with what matters to you, that feels inherently rewarding.

 A hard day spent being present with someone you love or creating something you care about?
 Meaningful.